 A message-ID-based query is a precise query.
-The user can precisely query out any message by its message ID.
+You can precisely query out any message by its topic and message ID.
 Therefore, in order to get more precise query results to facilitate troubleshooting, it is recommended that you include the message IDs in the log that is printed out after the messages are successfully sent.

 As for Java SDK, the message ID can be obtained as follows:

 After a message is queried out, you can view its basic properties, the download link of its message body, and its consumption status on the message’s details page.